 Related article: Muzzles for Shih Tzus – Our top picks

-5. Didog Leather Dog Muzzle
+5. Didog Leather Dog Muzzle for Pitbulls

 There’s no doubt, the Didog leather dog muzzle will definitely stop your dog from being able to bite.
 Unfortunately, they also can’t keep their nose moist with it on, get water, or even pant comfortably.
 Worse, it’s not very breathable.
 The leather covers your Pit’s entire mouth.
 The nose is somewhat exposed and there are little air holes in the front but we didn’t feel like this was adequate.